[chapter 7 of my book, Reflections on Radical Catholic Reactionaries]

-Protestantism and fundamentalism are two different things, but with much overlap in practice (i.e., sociologically).
+133. Protestantism and fundamentalism are two different things, but with much overlap in practice (sociologically).
 Protestant ideas flow from the inherent principles of Protestantism (sola Scriptura, private judgment, sola fide, et al).
-The fundamentalist psychological mindset, on the other hand, is not inherent to Protestantism, but brought to it, and is logically or mentally prior to it.
-In practice it is characteristic of and largely confined to a large sub-group of the "conservative" or "traditionalist" Protestants.
-It is - ultimately - anti-intellectual and psychologically paranoid, with a huge fortress mentality (similar to right-wing wacko stuff or quack science or secular versions of conspiratorialism).
+The fundamentalist psychological mindset, on the other hand, is not inherent to Protestantism, but brought to it, and is logically or mentally prior to it (even though in practice it is characteristic of and largely confined to a large sub-group of the "conservative" Protestants).
+It is (ultimately or immediately) anti-intellectual and psychologically paranoid, with a huge fortress mentality (similar to right-wing wacko stuff or quack science or secular versions of conspiratorialism).
 The "fundamentalist mindset" in either Protestantism or Catholicism (but especially in the latter) is an aberration and a foreign element.
 It doesn't logically or conceptually flow from the intrinsic principles of either system.

 134. Fundamentalism (often leading to a wrongheaded RadCathRism) is much more typically characteristic (that is, it coincides or co-exists with), a certain sort of Protestant: derived historically from the fundamentalist-modernist controversies of the late 1800s up through the Scopes Trial in 1925 and beyond.
 "Half-converts" usually learn this type of outlook in a Protestant environment, as far as its precepts go.
 I think fundamentalism is at bottom a psychological malady and a failure of the intellectual imagination; a difficulty in understanding the criteria of plausibility, credibility, and in building or espousing intellectual systems; theological or otherwise.
-The hyper-dogmatism often observed in the insufficiently-converted Catholic fundamentalist /"traditionalist" is a combination of both the private judgment principle and (usually) some sort of radical, profound psychological insecurity (characteristic of many anti-Catholics as well).
+The hyper-dogmatism often observed in the insufficiently converted Catholic fundamentalist / RadCathR is a combination of both the private judgment principle and (seemingly) some sort of radical, profound psychological insecurity (characteristic of many anti-Catholics as well).
 To truly understand and convert to magisterial, orthodox Catholicism would be the end of such nonsense and over-reliance on and extreme overconfidence in one's own opinions.